 There are also plenty of Cavapoo groups on social media platforms that are full of avid fans.
 This is a great way to ask for suggestions for breeders from those in the know, about who is reputable and who is not.

 As with any new designer breed and their popular demand, there will be few and far between in the rescue centers.
 For those pups who do unfortunately find themselves in the rescue centers, they will be snapped up quickly.
 The best way to increase your chances is to speak to your local rescue center to see if they can point you in the right direction.

-Additionally, you could speak to dedicated rescue centers who solely rehome Cavalier King Charles Spaniels and Poodles, and other mixes of their breed.
-A great place to start would be to contact the Poodle Club of America Rescue Foundation, or the American Cavalier King Charles Spaniel Rescue Trust.
+Additionally, you could speak to dedicated rescue centers that solely rehome Cavalier King Charles Spaniels and Poodles, and other mixes of their breed.
+A great place to start would be to contact the Poodle Club of America Rescue Foundation or the American Cavalier King Charles Spaniel Rescue Trust.